 By the way, I wonder what the race was of the United employee(s) who assisted Rep. Lee with her upgrade and escorted her onto the plane ahead of all the other passengers?
 I wonder how it was that Ms. Simon, a 63-year old white woman, ended up being the person whose reservation was cancelled?
 Not being a race-baiter myself, I’ll give them the benefit of the doubt that if there was mischief involved, it was not racially motivated.

-To comment on this post please go to The Pesky Truth.
+To leave a comment on this post please view it at The Pesky Truth.
 I am unable to respond to comments on Blogger.
+Thanks.